-If you are using the CLI to issue queries, you are able to select a pool name to use.
-You can set up additional pools with custom names, as follows.
+If you are using the CLI to issue queries, you can set up additional pools with custom names, as follows:

 td query -database <database_name> --pool-name <resource_pool_name>

-Console users can select a specific resource pool for use by adding the following comment at the top of their query:
+Using the TD Console, you can select a specific resource pool for use by adding the following comment at the top of your query:

 -- set property resource_group = '<resource_pool_name>'